 (Image taken in February 2003.
 Author’s own collection.)

 Children’s bathing pool at the foot of the steep cliff of Austinmer’s Brickyard Point, easily accessed from neighbouring beaches.
-Largely covered by sand.
+Largely covered by sand back in 2003.

 Yuroga Street, Austinmer, NSW, 2515, Australia

 (Latitude South 34 degrees 18 minutes 08 seconds, Longitude East 150 degrees 56 minutes 27 seconds)

 An 1880s saltworks, a sawmill and a brickyard were once located near the headland.